 In summary, C diff cleanup can be performed by individuals with little training.
 However, being improperly trained or having little to no Personal Protective Equipment places the person cleaning at a much greater risk of contracting C diff.
 If respirators are to be worn in environments with C diff, the wearer must have a proper fit test completed and a medical evaluation to ensure the wearer can work in the respirator safely.
 Respirator cartridges should be replaced after 8 hours of work, or more often.
 Biohazard suits should be worn during the entire cleaning process and should be monitored for rips and tears.
 If a rip or tear is observed, the wearer should immediately replaced the torn suit with a brand new suit.

 For information on knowledgeable biohazard remediation cleanup companies that specialize in C Diff Cleanup, contact https://www.americanbiorecovery.org/.
-For information on advanced biohazard remediation companies that specialize in C Diff Cleanup in and around Columbia, South Carolina, visit https://www.palmettocommercialservices.com.
+For information on advanced biohazard remediation companies that specialize in C Diff Cleanup in and around Columbia, South Carolina, visit Palmetto Commercial Services at https://www.palmettocommercialservices.com.